ibm-cloud-docs/cephaas/trials-process.md

 ## Accessing NVME storage
 {: #accessing-nvme-storage}

-1. After the NVMe discovery and connect is done, you can see the CephaaS volume reflected as a disk on the ESXi server.
+After the NVMe discovery and connect is done, you can see the CephaaS volume reflected as a disk on the ESXi server.
 This can be viewed in the storage devices section of the ESXi server.
+For accessing your storage, perform the following steps.
-2. Create a VMFS datastore on that host using the newly available disk.
+1. Create a VMFS datastore on that host using the newly available disk.
-3. Right click the host and click on Storage/New Datastore.
+2. Right click the host and click Storage/New Datastore.
-4. Select the newly available NVMe disk.
+3. Select the newly available NVMe disk.
-5. You can now use the VMFS datastore for your VM workloads.
+4. You can now use the VMFS datastore for your VM workloads.